1. What is Open Innovation?

 8. What are the key drivers for Open Innovation?

-- Innovation Capacity – The need for generation of more revenues from the launch of new products drives a large section of organizations to adopt Open Innovation techniques to gain competitive advantage by leveraging a larger intellectual talent pool.
+- Innovation Capacity – The need for generation of more revenues from the launch of new products drives a large section of organizations to adopt Open Innovation techniques in order to gain competitive advantage by leveraging a larger intellectual talent pool.
 Tapping into the collective conscience of fleet-footed, smaller innovators enables a faster collection, and conversion, of new ideas.

 - Competitive/Financial Advantage – Many organizations have chosen Open Innovation to help reduce costs by encouraging flexibility.
 This is equally applicable to their supply chain, their research and development units, and in some cases, even in their branding and marketing efforts.
 Open Innovation methods are uniquely positioned to leverage mass contact geared towards understanding customers better and engaging them.
 It also provides a good way to gain access to emerging markets at low costs.